-Locally, we engage British Columbians through a number of programs to build knowledge and a sense of pride in their airport.
+Locally, we engage British Columbians through a number of programs building knowledge and a sense of pride in their airport.
 We participate in community activities and festivals and work alongside our community partners to build strong connections and encourage growth.

 As a community-based organization, we know that connecting with our communities – our neighbours, our employees and our business partners – is key to the Airport Authority’s continued success.
-To this end we have created and supported a number of initiatives that not only contribute to the community, but offers opportunity for participation and engagement.
+We have a number of initiatives that contribute to the community and offer opportunities for participation and engagement.

 Flight Path Park

-- 516 kg of pennies raised by more than 50 Sea Island businesses and stakeholders at the Final Boarding Call for the Penny at YVR program.
+- For example in summer 2012, 516 kg of pennies were collected by more than 50 businesses and stakeholders at YVR at the Final Boarding Call for the Penny at YVR.

-- 165 hampers for created for Quest clients and raising money to cover an additional 200 hampers.
+- In November 2012, 165 hampers were created with donated food items and enough funds raised to cover an additional 200 hampers.

-- More than $80,000 donated by the Airport Authority and its business partners.
+- Overall, more than $80,000 has been donated to Quest by the Airport Authority and its business partners.